Recover Files From a Formatted Hard Drive

 How to recover a formatted external hard drive?

-- Download, install & launch Disk Drill.
+1. Download, install & launch data recovery software.

-How to recover hard disk data after format?
+How to recover data from a formatted hard disk without any software?

 Does quick format erase data?